OptimalBits/blackbird/README.md

 #Blackbird
 ![blackbird](doc/img/blackbird.png)

-Blackbird provides easy-to-use proxy objects that let you call methods across event based transports such as websockets, iframe postMessage etc. Any message based communication channel can be used so only your imagination sets the limit.
+Blackbird provides easy-to-use proxy objects that let you call methods across event based transports such as websockets, iframe postMessage channel etc. Instead of manually emitting and listening to events, blackbird lets you define interfaces that you can implement on one end point.
+On the other end point a proxy object is generated that you can call just as if it had been a local object.
+Any message based communication channel can be used so only your imagination sets the limit.

 ##Why?
-Consider this code for requesting data from one endpoint to the other:
+Without blackbird the code for requesting data from one endpoint to the other could look something like this:

     // Endpoint A
     var name;